Vehicle: Bridging the Embedding Gap in the Verification of Neuro-Symbolic Programs: Analysing the Problem of Neural-Symbolic Verification

-Figure~\ref{fig:specification-diagram} shows what we believe an idealised system that solves these problems should look like.
-The user expresses the specification~$\solutionProperty$ and the embedding and unembedding functions~$e$ and~$u$ in terms of the semantically-meaningful problem space using a suitable domain-specific language (DSL).
-This specification is automatically compiled down to~$\networkProperty$ in the embedding space in a form usable for training and verification.
-After verification, the original specification~$\solutionProperty$ can be exported to an ITP so that its proof can be integrated into the proof of the program property~$\systemProperty$.
+Figure~\ref{fig:specification-diagram} shows our vision of a tool that overcomes these problems and enables the \textit{general} verification of neuro-symbolic systems.
+Firstly, users should verify Lemma~\ref{eq:systemProperty} about the symbolic component of the system using whichever existing ITP best meets their needs.
+Next the user expresses the specification~$\solutionProperty$ and the embedding functions~$e$~and~$u$ in terms of the semantically-meaningful problem space using a suitable domain-specific language (DSL).
+This specification of $\solutionProperty$ is then automatically compiled down to representations of $\networkProperty$ in the semantically uninterpretable input/output spaces suitable for i) training the network in the user's machine learning framework of the choice and ii) verifying the output of training using an appropriate ATP.
+Once a network $f$ has been trained that the ATPs can prove satisfies $\networkProperty(f)$, the proof of $\solutionProperty(u \circ f \circ e)$ should be constructed automatically and returned to the ITP.

-The rest of this paper describes Vehicle, a tool that implements this proposal.
-In Section~\ref{sec:example} we describe a proof of temporal correctness of a simple autonomous car model operating in a non-deterministic, imperfect information environment, so that we may use it as a running example throughout the paper.
-In Section~\ref{sec:vehicle-language}, we present the Vehicle specification language, a high-level, pure, functional language designed for writing problem-space specifications for neural networks.
-The language is optimised for expressivity and readability, with support for binding neural networks and large datasets, first-class quantifiers, higher-order functions and operations over tensors.
-In Section~\ref{sec:implementation} we provide an overview of the Vehicle compiler, describing how specifications can be compiled down to the three different backends and in Section~\ref{sec:correctness} we discuss its correctness.